Gambling Addiction: The 3 Crucial Misbeliefs That Cage You

 - Online: Casinos, lottery, poker, sports betting, etc.

-The increased access to the online versions in the past few years has made gambling addiction even more subtle.
+The increased access to online versions in the past few years has made gambling addiction even more subtle.

 Hope for Profit

-It may seem obvious, but one of the main driver of gambling addiction is the hope for profit.
+It may seem obvious, but one of the main drivers of gambling addiction is the hope for profit.
 Every excessive gambler has started off by winning before the behavior became compulsive, therefore, a problem.
 As it happened once, maybe twice or three times, the hope for profit strengthened and became the leitmotiv to gamble.